sdjamaa/summingbird-example/README.md

 ===============

-For Storm: make sure everything is already launched (Kafka + memcached) For Scalding: change directories in ScaldingRunner object (to be changed soon with a Configuration object) and create a file to be consumed (in a JSON format) somewhere.
+For Storm: make sure everything is already launched (Kafka + memcached)

+For Scalding: change directories in Scalding package object and create a file to be consumed (in a JSON format) somewhere.